 A pigment that gives carrots, sweet potatoes and pumpkins their orange color.
-When added to food, it adds a yellow or orange color.
-Your body converts beta carotene to Vitamin A.
+When added to food, itis a colorant sourced from nature which provides a yellow/orange hue and is also a source of Vitamin A.

 A widely used food color made by heating sugar.
 We use it to make the color of some of our products look rich and appealing.

 Citric acid occurs naturally in citrus fruits and tomatoes and can add a sharp or tart flavor.
 It is commonly used to control the acidity of shelf stable products.
 The citric acid we use is made from either sugar or corn.